Gcenx/macports-wine/README.md

 # macports-wine
 The current macports-ports versions of `MoltenVK`, `wine`, `wine-devel` & `wine-crossover` are not fully updated and are missing additinal required dependencies.
 <br>
-The provided `wine-*` Ports compile on Mac OSX 10.8 and later, on MacOSX 10.8 distfiles won't download but it seems that macports will handle this directly soon.\
+The provided `wine-*` Ports compile on Mac OSX 10.8 and later.\
-MoltenVK minimum requirement was lowered from 10.12 to 10.11
+MoltenVK minimum requirement was lowered from 10.12 to 10.11.

 ## This repository contains;
 - `FAudio` *(v21.05)*